gameraccoon/scripter/README.md

 #### From Releases
 1. Download a version from the releases page
 1. Copy the executable to a location that the script can have write access to
-1. Open `scripter_config.json` and add the scripts you are planning to use and their default parameters
+1. Open scripter, press the "Edit" button and add the scripts you want to run through it
-1. Prepare scripter to be run from your working directory if needed:
+1. Prepare scripter to be run from your working directory if needed in one of the ways:
-    1. either add the tool location to PATH environment variable
+    1. either add the tool location to the PATH environment variable
     1. or make an alias/script to run it from the terminal
     1. or create a Windows shortcut to run it in the desired directory
     1. or provide `--work-path your_path` to the executable when running